dpc/rdedup/README.md

 and it works well and noone reported any problems.
 I would really appreciate feedback from people using `rdedup`.

-I consider `rdedup` feature-complete for my needs.
-That means: I will accept patches with fixes and new features, but I don't actively add new ones myself.
-I'm open for sharing or handing over it's development.
-Feel free to contact me.

 ### My use case

 I use [rdup][rdup] to create backup archive, and [syncthing][syncthing] to